PeterAkande/MultilayerPerceptron/README.md

 """The MLP
-has 2 hidden Layers
+has 2 hidden Layers,len(Layers)-2.
-#len(Layers)-2.
-first item
-of Layers,60,
-is the amount of
-features in each
-instance of training data
+first item of Layers,60,is the amount of features in each instance of training data
 Last item of Layers
 10, is number of classes"""